Eight ways to support your child as they return to secondary school

 4. Help your child to problem-solve

 It may well be that your child’s worries are mostly about things they can do little about.
-In which case it could be useful to look at some of those things and see if there is something you can do about them.
+In which case it could be useful to look at some of those things and see if there’s something you can do about them.
 If so, take that worry away from them and see if you can sort it out.
-There may also be some worries that actually are for others, such as their teachers, to sort out.
+There may also be some worries that are for others, such as their teachers, to sort out.
 Again, you could take this away and say that you’re going to contact their teacher and see if they can help.

 This exercise will help your child to think more rationally, to problem-solve and enlist help from others when worries get too big.

 5. Remind your child how they have coped with difficulties in the past

 When children and young people get overwhelmed, they forget just how much they’ve already survived in their lives.
 At the very least your child has already coped with transitioning from home to primary and maybe on to secondary school.
 They may have also survived other big changes, such as house moves, or changes to family life through divorce or bereavement.

 Tell them stories about how proud you were when they coped with these moments.
 This will remind them of their resilience – their ability to adapt to difficult situations.
 Ask your child how they managed in the past and encourage them to use these strategies again.
 Remind them to ask for help from you and other trusted adults when they need it, as drawing on supportive relationships is another important aspect of being resilient when things get tough.

 Be aware of your own anxious responses and make sure you have strategies for getting to a calm space before trying to support your child.
 Children learn from observing their parents and anxiety is very easily ‘caught’, so if you’re anxious your child will pick up on this.
 It’s good to name what you’re feeling, for example “Oh, I’m really on edge today” and to do something to regulate your feeling: “I think walking the dog might help”.
 Encourage your child to find ways to help regulate their anxiety – through music, art, physical activity, or whatever they enjoy which calms them.